PDC-support/build-systems-course/presentations/welcome.md

 - 10:00 – 10:50 **Containers and MPI/GPU** (Simo Tuomisto and Jaan Tollander de Balsch)
 - 10:50 – 11:00 Break
 - 11:00 – 11:45 **Best practices for sharing reproducible containers** (Maiken Pedersen and Radovan Bast)
-- 11:45 – 12:00 Wrap up of lesson & concluding remarks
+- 11:45 – 12:00 Wrap up of the course & concluding remarks